-If you are expecting to read a well manicured marketing blurb on the site that is designed as an attempt to make you feel that we are the good guys, this is not it.
-Our courses are based on set of principles and values that have kept me focused on sharing knowledge and challenging all bakers around the world from every part of the industry to consider bread and its impact on us as individuals and on the world around us.
+Our courses are based on a set of principles and values that have kept us focused on sharing knowledge and challenging all bakers around the world, in every part of the industry, to consider the impact of the bread we bake and eat – both on us as individuals and on the world around us.

 A respect for science and evidence

-We always use scientific evidence leading our work with a 600+ database fo research,
+We always use scientific evidence, leading our work with a huge research database containing more than 600 studies.

-We aim to use the evidence in an accessible way: critically, fairly and accurately.
+We aim to use this evidence in an accessible way: critically, fairly and accurately.
 We will always acknowledge the source of the information we use.
 We also have a respect for the limits of what we know and understand, and we sometimes have more questions than we do answers.
-One of the aims of the Sourdough Club and the Sourdough School is to provide information and also to remove and neutralise some of the misinformation out there around healthy bread.
+The Sourdough Club and the Sourdough School aim to provide information and also to remove and neutralise some of the misinformation out there around healthy bread.

 Nourishing the gut microbiome

 Everything we do revolves around nourishing the gut microbiome.
-Our principles and values are based on baking to improve the way we feel, which ties in to our Bread protocol and our core principles.
-The reason we chose these as our core principles is because I follow and apply the research of quite a newly established discipline called nutritional psychiatry.
-My degree in psychology, and what I am now learning from nutritional psychiatry builds on this foundation.
+Our principles and values are based on baking to improve the way we feel, which ties in to our bread protocol and our core principles.
+The reason we chose these as our core principles is because I follow and apply the research of a relatively newly established discipline called nutritional psychiatry, which also ties in with my degree in psychology.

 Honesty and integrity

 When it comes to writing about nutrition and digestibility of bread, we don’t oversimplify the science.
 Science that is not applied is useless, so instead, we try to explain it fully, using glossary terms and plain English, and provide information as to why the science is important and how it applies to our everyday baking.
-We make available freely a huge library of resources through our glossary, our articles and features, and our database, where bakers, club members and students are able to explore the research, learn more and enjoy that process of learning.
+We make available, free of change, a huge library of resources through our glossary, our articles and features, and our database of more than 600 studies and resources, where bakers, club members and students are able to explore the research, learn more and enjoy the process of learning.